 Terravision is a networked virtual representation of the earth based on satellite images, aerial shots, altitude data and architectural data.
-It serves as an environment to organise and access information spatially.
-Users can navigate seamlessly from overviews of the earth to extremely detailed objects and buildings.
+The interactive 3D application makes terrestrial data visible, tangible and, above all, interactively explorable.

 Deutsche Telekom Berkom GmbH supported the research project.